- Search for Certified Labs

 Applying for Certification

-Typically, laboratories wishing to become certified contact the department certification officer directly.
+Laboratories wishing to become certified should contact the department certification officer directly.
 A complete application form tailored to the laboratory's needs is sent to the laboratory.
-(See Contacts for phone numbers and mailing addresses.)
-A complete application must also include copies of all Proficiency Testing (PTs) for each method analyte to be certified.
+A complete application must include copies of all Proficiency Testing for each method analyte to be certified.

-Once a completed application is received, it will normally take approximately 60 days to complete the process and issue a certificate.
-One cannot begin reporting results to IDNR until the certificate has been issued.
+Once a completed application is received, it takes approximately 60 days to process and issue a certificate.
+Labs cannot begin reporting results to IDNR until the certificate has been issued.
 Any samples analyzed and/or reported before the date of certification will be rejected by the IDNR data management system and place the client at risk of receiving a monitoring violation.

 - To retain full certification, the laboratory must: